 , earning it a reputation as the

 " — something that was eventually noticed by the ATF.
-Intratec was forced to redesign the gun twice to comply with gun control laws; the first redesign, the TEC-DC9, made it so that it couldn't be converted to full-auto, and the second, the AB-10note
+Dylan Klebold infamously used one during the Columbine Massacre.
+Intratec was forced to redesign the gun thrice to comply with gun control laws; the first redesign, into the TEC-9, converted the weapon to a closed-bolt system so that it couldn't be converted to full-auto; the second, the TEC-DC9note

 , was done to comply with the Assault Weapons Ban.
-As the Assault Weapons Ban largely targeted cosmic features deemed "scary-looking", such as barrel shrouds, the AB-10 was functionally unchanged from the TEC-DC9.
+As California's gun laws and the Assault Weapons Ban largely targeted cosmic features deemed "scary-looking", such as barrel shrouds, the TEC-DC9 and AB-10 are functionally unchanged from the original TEC-9.

 - Name-dropped in a long, long list of Gangsta Rap songs, which helped contribute to its reputation.
 Rapper Tech N9ne borrows his stage name from the gun.

 - In one scene in Last Action Hero, a few bad guys armed with these are in the house; Slater enters from the ceiling and uses their own guns to kill them.

 - The Law & Order episode "Mushrooms" features a TEC-9 as the murder weapon.

 - In the climax of the heist film The Town, James "Jem" Coughlin uses a TEC-9 with two magazines jungle-taped together in a running shootout with FBI agent Adam Frawley and several Boston police officers.